Skip to content

 For Travelers in General

-Vaccinations against hepatitis A, tetanus, diphtheria, polio, and typhoid are recommended, as well as rabies and dengue fever for longer stays.
-The German Foreign Office notes in its advice on Indonesia: “Since the end of February 2024, there has been a significant increase in dengue fever, some with severe cases, in Indonesia and especially in Bali.
+Vaccinations against hepatitis A, tetanus, diphtheria, poliomyelitis, typhoid, and for longer stays, rabies and dengue fever are recommended.
+The Foreign Office notes in its advice on Indonesia: “Since the end of February 2024, there has been a significant increase in dengue fever, sometimes with severe cases, in Indonesia and particularly in Bali.
 Shortages in medical care cannot be ruled out.”

 For Travelers with Specific Risks

-For long-term travelers and those with close social contact, a hepatitis B vaccination is advisable.
+For long-term travelers and people with close social contact, a hepatitis B vaccination is advisable.
 A rabies vaccination is essential, especially for trekking tours or close contact with animals.
 For trips with overnight stays in rural areas of at least two weeks, a vaccination against Japanese encephalitis is recommended.
-For those who have already had dengue, the dengue vaccination may be beneficial.
+For individuals who have already had dengue fever, the dengue vaccination may be beneficial.

 Is There an Increased Infection Risk in Indonesia Without Vaccination?

-The German Foreign Office also warns against consuming alcohol of unclear origin.
-“Several illnesses and deaths in Bali and Lombok, for example, after consuming alcoholic beverages, suggest drinks contaminated with methanol.
-Methanol poisoning can cause severe health damage and, in the worst case, be fatal,” it states on the website.
+The Foreign Office also warns against consuming alcohol of unclear origin.
+“Several illnesses and deaths in Bali and Lombok, for example, after consuming alcoholic beverages suggest drinks contaminated with methanol.
+Methanol poisoning can cause severe health damage and, in the worst case, be fatal,” the website states.

 Sources